phazonoverload/deved-platform/content/courses/onehack.md

 ---
 OneHack Academy is Vonage's internal 'learn to code' course, and we are making it available to everyone.
 Through 6 classes you'll learn how to design and build web pages, how to write JavaScript, store data, and use several Vonage APIs.

-It is designed to be a useful piece of reference material that you can keep coming back to, as most videos cover a single topic and are less than 10 minutes long.
+It is designed to be a useful piece of reference material that you can keep coming back to, as most videos cover a single topic and are 10 minutes or less.

+This course will not make you good at any single topic.
+Instead, you will gain 'enough' knowledge in a wide range of areas needed for web development.
+Get a feel for what you like, and explore it further.

 ## Who this is for